RuimingShen/HotelSystem/README.md

 Copy all the things besides README to this file and then Click on Run to run the project.
 If you open the project directly, the build configuration may has some issues.

-There are 3 types of hotels, each with 10 rooms.
+There are 3 types of hotels, economic, premieum, gold, each with 10 rooms.
 Customers can book anyone.
 Customers also need to fill in their name, phone number, and choose an order time.
 If the hotel the customer wants to book has no available rooms, it will display booking failed, try other hotels.
 After booking, a receipt will be printed to the customer.
 The receipt contains the price, time,